Wolnosciowiec-Archive/collectd-aggregator/README.md

 # collectd-aggregator

-Collectd server that aggregates results of other collectd instances and passes to InfluxDB or other database that supports collectd.
+Collectd server that **aggregates** results of other collectd instances and passes to InfluxDB or other database that supports collectd.

+The aggregator is filled-in with red color on diagram below.

 ![collectd](./docs/diagram.png)